D5121, 5121, 24121

 24121 at Motherwell on June 5th 1976.

-Condition final: blue/yellow livery, gangway doors sheeted over, headlights replaced with square plates, shortened fuel & water tanks - both equipped with circular gauges, blanking plates fitted (five holes), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs fitted (yellow).
+Condition final: blue/yellow livery, gangway doors sheeted over, headlights replaced with square plates, shortened fuel & water tanks - both equipped with circular gauges, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs fitted (yellow).

 24121 was withdrawn on December 31st 1976.